Skadinkle/unbv2/README.md

-# UBv2 Archive
+# UBv2: The Remake
-This is a recoding of UBv2, a simple game site made by simple people.
+This is a remade version of UBv2 when I still owned it.
-The .zip at the top contains the original version.
+<br><br>
+Now it is someone else's burden to bare.